 Thomas Fischer, Editor in Chief of Impact Assessment and Project Appraisal, used an author survey to dig deeper into evidence of research impact.
 Read his case study to learn more about the author survey, including key results, headline findings, and tips from Thomas on how to increase the impact of your publication.

-Save a PDF version of this page.
+version of this page.

 For the best results we recommend using